 The formulas with these additives increase the chance of sensitivity, leading to gas and other digestional issues.
-You could also end up dealing with other health issues later on in your baby's life, such as tooth decay and excess weight gain.
+You could also deal with other health issues later in your baby's life, such as tooth decay and excess weight gain.

 Luckily, other types of formula, like organic-based formula, steer clear of harmful ingredients like these.
-They only add-in ingredients your babies will benefit from.
+They only add ingredients your babies will benefit from.

 For example, some organic formulas list ingredients like

 With these added, your baby will get herbicide, and pesticide-hormone-free nutrients they need to prosper while at the same time reducing their amount of gas accumulation.

 Different Types of Formula